vic-ma/howtodismantle.github.io/_posts/2025-08-16-Influx-and-Chill-Writing-and-Querying-Time-Series-Data-with-Peakboard.md

   |> filter(fn: (r) => r._field == "value")
   |> max()
 {% endhighlight %}

+It does the following:
+1. Read from `DismantleBucket`
+1. Limit the range to the last two hours
+1. Filter for the `temperature` measurement
-It read from `DismantleBucket`, limits the range to the last two hours, filters for the `temperature` measurement and its `value` field, and then return the maximum value in that window.
+1. Filter for the `value` field
+1. Return the maximum value in that window.

-The screenshot shows the result set.
-Besides the two timestamps (start and end of the query period), the actual value appears in the `_value` column.
-Our sample outputs a single row, but additional fields or sensors would produce multiple rows.
+The following screenshot shows the response to our query.
+There are two timestamps for the start and end of the query period.
+And the actual value appears in the `_value` column.
+Our example outputs a single row---but additional fields or sensors would produce multiple rows.

 ![image](/assets/2025-08-16/060.png)

 ## Result

-We've seen how easy it is to write to and read from InfluxDB.
+You just saw how easy it is to write to and read from InfluxDB.
 It scales to huge sizes and is simple to use, but it's best reserved for time-based measurements.
 Data without a timestamp is better stored in a different database.